 The associate's degree program is designed to offer adult learners who are 21 years and older the opportunity to earn an associate's degree in an accelerated format.
 The program consists of 64 credits including concentration courses in addiction studies.
+Each course is 12 weeks in length.

-ADST 110 TOPICS IN BIOCHEMISTRY WITH LAB 4
+ADST 110 TOPICS IN BIOCHEMISTRY WITH LAB